What is an AMT tweeter?

-An AMT tweeter is a specific sort of tweeter.
-AMT stands for Air Motion Transformer and was invented by scientist and physicist Dr. Oskar Heil in the 20th century and differs from other loudspeaker designs like moving coil, planar magnetic, or electrostatically-driven loudspeakers in that it uses a different transduction principle.
-An ATM tweeters should also not be confused with a planar tweeter or true ribbon tweeters.
-In contrast to a planar ribbon loudspeaker, the AMT's diaphragm has a bellows-like pleated shape.
-Using a folded sheet of polyethylene terephthalate (PET) film with metal etching, the AMT moves air laterally in a perpendicular direction.
-An AMT tweeter can reproduce sound down to 650 Hz and is particularly well-suited for high frequencies.
-The midrange-tweeter or tweeter in high-end multi-driver speakers, occasionally paired with horns.
+Unlike a planar ribbon tweeter, the AMT's diaphragm has a bellows-like pleated shape.
+Using a folded sheet of polyethylene terephthalate (PET) film with metal etching, the AMT moves air sideways in a perpendicular direction.
+An AMT tweeter can reproduce sound up to 650 Hz and is particularly suitable for high frequencies.
+In high-end multi-driver speakers, the AMT tweeter is sometimes used as a midrange tweeter or in combination with horns.

 To pump air through the reed chambers, the diaphragm physically moves back and forth in a motion similar to that of an accordion being pulled in and out, albeit over a much smaller range of motion.
 Due to the extremely low mass of the polyethylene substrate and the significantly shorter distance it travels with each "swing" compared to a dynamic driver, the result is a dipole driver with an incredibly fast response.
 In a technical sense, it shares characteristics with an electrostatic driver.
 Order high-quality AMT tweeters from well-known brands such as Dayton Audio, Monacor, Mundorf, Dynavox and SB Acoustics at SoundImports.